Mahaveerbhansali/Regression-Models-Bayesian-and-Gaussian-Process/README.md

 Effect of Regularization
 Ridge Regularization
 Ridge regression is sensitive to the choice of alpha.
-When 𝛼 α is set to a high value, the model’s coefficients are strongly regularized, resulting in underfitting.
-On the other hand, when 𝛼 α is set to a low value, the model’s coefficients are less regularized, leading to overfitting if the model is too complex.
+When α is set to a high value, the model’s coefficients are strongly regularized, resulting in underfitting.
+On the other hand, when α is set to a low value, the model’s coefficients are less regularized, leading to overfitting if the model is too complex.
 This is visible in the model's performance and residuals.

 Key Observation: As the alpha value increases, the model becomes simpler with smaller coefficients, reducing variance but increasing bias.